SQL Server and ADO.NET

 Describes the basic building blocks, processes, and techniques required for creating LINQ to SQL applications.

-For complete documentation of the SQL Server Database Engine, see SQL Server Books Online for the version of SQL Server you are using.
+For complete documentation of the SQL Server Database Engine, see SQL Server technical documentation.